tadejsv/dev-container-repo/README.md

 - `--gpus all` gives the container access to the GPUs of your machine.
 - `--ipc=host` is needed for `pytorch` , because Docker limits shared memory for processes to only 64MB by default -- and if you will be loading/processing images with multiple workers, this will not be enough.
 Alternatively, you could adjust `shm-size` .
 - `-p 8888:8888` binds the container's 8888 port (where Jupyter will be listening) to port 8888 on your machine.
-- `-v "$(pwd)":/workspace` creates a bind mount from the currend directory on your machine to the container's mount directory.
+- `-v "$(pwd)":/home/$(whoami)/workspace` creates a bind mount from the current directory on your machine to the container's mount directory.
 This gives the container the ability to read and write in the current directory on your system.

+If you want to modify this command, just modify `/usr/local/bin/ml-dev-TAG[-cpu]`

 ### Jupyter options